liachmodded/UHC-Reloaded/README.md

 # UltraHardcore: Reload
 This is a Minecraft mod with the purpose to make UltraHardcore-Mode Forge-compatible in 1.8

-Basiclly, this mod is trying following UHC rules from here: http://www.reddit.com/r/ultrahardcore/wiki/playerfaq
+Basically, this mod is trying following UHC rules from here: http://www.reddit.com/r/ultrahardcore/wiki/playerfaq

 The idea of this mod has various origin, including but not limited in: